Teens Read the Book

 to a world-wide audience

-We hope these recordings will be usable in many different media formats beyond just this podcast.
-We intend to produce them to a high enough quality standard that they can be published on the church's Gospel Library app.
+We intend to produce them to a high quality standard so they can be used on the media platforms of The Church of Jesus Christ of Latter-day Saints, including the Gospel Library app.

 Would you like to be involved?